Buffalo wings: Teressa Bellissimo and the Anchor Bar

 Even though it’s not the original shop, which is still open about a mile away on Taylor Street, they make one fantastic, meaty, mouth-watering sandwich.

-<–David gives the Italian Stance go!
+<–David gives the Italian Stance a go!
 How’s he doin’?

 To really do it up right, we like to get it dipped, where the entire sandwich is submerged into the au jus gravy before serving.